nhsengland/futurenhs-roadmap/README.md

 The roadmap is split into three timescale blocks:
 #### Building now
 - Expected release within the next 3 to 6 weeks
-- We're actively buidling these in the current sprint so release is imminent
+- We're actively buidling these in the current sprint so release is imminent.
+We'll update this column every three weeks after each Sprint.

 #### Buiding next - Solution identified
 - Expected release from 6 weeks to 3 months